turingschool/front-end-curriculum/lessons/module-1/js-3-to-become-4.md

 - ```checkOpenspots: function(){ return this.capacity - this.currentStudents; }```

 There are several ways to create an object, and the easiest and most popular is _literal notation_.
-The only thing you need in javascript to declare an object is curly braces ```{}```.
+The only thing you need in JavaScript to declare an object is curly braces ```{}```.
 I swear.
 Although, it makes things a bit easier if you at least assign it to a variable, like so: ```var myDumbObjectIsEmpty = {}```

 There are two ways to access the properties or methods of an object: